CSB-KaracaLab/Sox-PTF/README.md

 **Scripts**: Required scripts to draw plots and calculate the P-RMSD values.

-**Trajectories**: Molecular dynamics simulations files of 601-SHL024 and Sox11 at dyad, SHL0 and SHL2 files
+**Trajectories**: Molecular dynamics simulations files of 601-SHL024 and Sox11 at dyad, SHL0 and SHL2

 **Movies**: Demonstaration of the nuclesome recognition process by Sox11 at SHL0, SHL2 and SHL4